Paradzai Zimondi

-Paradzai Willings Zimondi (Paradzai Willings Zimonte) (4 March 1947 – 22 January 2021) was a Zimbabwean independence activist and military officer.
-Zimondi was considered a hero of the Zimbabwean struggle for independence, and he later attained the rank of major general in the Zimbabwean army.
-After his military retirement, he served for twenty-two years as the Prisons and Corrections Services Commissioner-General for Zimbabwe.
+Paradzai Willings Zimondi (4 March 1947 – 22 January 2021) was a Zimbabwean military officer and security chief.
+A decorated war hero in Zimbabwe for his service in the Rhodesian Bush War, he later attained the rank of major general in the Zimbabwean army in its post-independent period.
+After his military retirement in 1977, he served for 22 years as the Prisons and Corrections Services Commissioner-General.

+Zimondi was also a senior official of the military junta that staged coups in Zimbabwe in favor of Robert Mugabe.
+He was part of the Joint Operations Command, a de facto military planning committee in Zimbabwe.